Let’s talk about a new trend that we think is here to stay: slow travel!

 Benefits of Slow Travel

-By now you’ve probably already figured out that slow travel can benefit both the travellers and the community that they’re visiting.
-Here are a few extra reasons you should consider travelling slowly.
+By now you’ve probably already figured out that slow travel can benefit both the travelers and the community that they’re visiting.
+Here are a few extra reasons you should consider traveling slowly.

 Slow Travel Can Save You Money

 When you’re looking to settle down in a place for a few weeks or months, odds are you’ll want to skip a typical hotel experience.
 Chain hotels tend to be pricey, and they don’t offer the type of charm or experience that a local AirBnb, a homestay or even a coliving space like Sun and Co. would.
 And if you have a kitchen in your accommodations, even better!

 You could shop the local markets for fresh ingredients and cook local cuisine at home, eating out only from time to time and hence saving a lot of money.
 Finally, while renting a car is a great alternative for day trips, just taking a couple of hours out of your day to go for a walk or a bike ride is a great way to save money on tours or transportation, while still getting to explore the surroundings.